Rong-ao/BioScraper/README.md

 This script is a scraper to scrape protein informations from Uniprot database.

-Usage: directly running this script with Python3 (dependences: pandas, requests, BeautifulSoup, urllib3)
+Usage: directly running this script with Python3 (dependences: pandas, requests, BeautifulSoup & lxml parser, urllib3)

 Before running this scraper, check whether your environment satisfied dependences.